jibinmichael/aethel/AI_SETUP_INSTRUCTIONS.md

 ## Quick Setup

-To enable AI synthesis in Lumina Notes, you need to configure your OpenAI API key:
+To enable AI features in Lumina Notes, you need to configure your OpenAI API key:

 1. Open the file `src/config/apiConfig.js`